robertZaufall/mindmanager_ai/readme.md

 chmod +x ./copy_to_services.sh
 ./copy_to_services.sh
 ```
-If you need elevated privileges for copying the files use this command:
+If you need elevated privileges for copying the files, use this command:
 ```
 sudo sh ./copy_to_services.sh
 ```